shin5ok/async-encoding/README.md

 export TF_VAR_gcs=<your bucket name>
 export GOOGLE_CLOUD_PROJECT=<your project id>
 ```
-Note: Domain name must be one you manage.
+Note: Domain name must be one you own in public.
 If you don't have any domains, You can get your favorite one at *Cloud Domains*.
+You can also use sub domain.

 ### 2. Build infrastructure
 Preparation and confimation to run totally.